Holidays

 Private or semi-private buy-out.
 Private events often have high-profit margins, which makes them advantageous for restaurants.
 Consider closing off the evening for those who pay to rent the entire space out for the night.
 If restaurants want to keep seats open for the public, a semi buy-out, where the party is quartered to a specific section of the restaurant, is also an option.

 Ticketed event.
-Restaurants can host a New Year’s Eve party where tickets function as a cover charge.
-Attendees reserve their spot at the function by purchasing ahead of time.
-This allows restaurants to obtain a guest list prior to the event to plan and prepare accordingly.
+Hosting a ticketed New Year’s Eve party allows restaurants to obtain a guest list prior to the event to plan and prepare accordingly.

 Once a restaurant chooses which type of event to host, success comes down to spreading the word and selling enough seats to make a profit.
 Emailing past customers is an effective way to do this, given that they are more likely to have a connection with the restaurant and want to go there for a special occasion.
 Adding a pop-up alert to the homepage of the website is another great way to attract interested parties.